HappypsychoX/Stationeers-Scripts/CR-Power and Weather/README.md

 ## Overview
 A multifunction script to be used in a control room.
 Handles the following tasks:
 * Monitors battery charge and runs backup generator as needed
-* Outputs battery charge through data channels
+* Outputs battery Alarm through data channels
 * Monitors the weather station
 * Outputs weather data through data channels
-* Ouputs Alarms through data channels
+* Ouputs weather Alarms through data channels

 ### Used data channels: